pvt88/scrapy-cloud/README.md

 # scrapy-cloud
  Spider on the cloud

- This runs a scrapyd server on the Amazon EC2 cloud with a MongoDB backend.
+ This runs a scrapyd server on the Amazon EC2 with a MongoDB database.

 ### Setup instructions